Haus Gables Atlanta

 Project Type: Single Family Residence

-In an attempt to rework spatial paradigms of the past, Le Corbusier’s free plan and Loos’s raumplan, Haus Gables offers the roof plan as a way to organize architecture.
-Here, the roof plan establishes rooms, catwalks, and double height spaces on the interior by aligning to ridges and valleys identified in the roof above.
-Meaning, the plan is a result of the roof.
+A long-standing research project on roof typologies found in the American South informed this proof-of-concept.
+Haus Gables is a cluster of six gable roofs, combined to form a single roof.
+In an attempt to rework spatial paradigms of the past, such as Le Corbusier’s free plan and Aldof Loos’s raumplan, MALL offers the roof plan as a way to organize architecture.
+Here, the roof plan establishes rooms, catwalks, and double height spaces in the interior by aligning these spaces to ridges and valleys in the roof above.
+In this case, the floorplan is a result of the roof.

 Project Team: Jennifer Bonner, Ben Halpern, Benzi Rodman, Justin Jiang, Dohyun Lee, Daniela Leon